 You can’t go for an SBA loan to cover the cost because SBA funding will take 1 – 6 months to appear in your bank account.
 You need something that can be turned around in 1 – 4 days to get these orders out.

-Kabbage and OnDeck are two short-term lenders with a fast turnaround time on loans.
+OnDeck is a short-term lender with a fast turnaround time on loans.
 Their application process is a breeze, their loan requirements are much less stringent than a traditional bank loan, and you can get the funding as fast as the same day you apply.

 But there is a catch: these short-term loans can be more expensive when compared to traditional loans.
 Kabbage and OnDeck assume a higher risk by providing a wider variety of businesses the money they need faster, thus they charge higher interest rates and fees.
 Below, we dive into just how high those fees are, what you’ll have to go through to get a loan, and which lender is a better fit for your business.

-Kabbage’s application process is simple and transparent.
-It offers lines of credit up to $250,000 with 6- and 12-month repayment terms.
+Kabbage offers lines of credit up to $150,000 with 6-, 12-, and 18-month repayment terms.
 Once you are qualified you can get your money almost instantly and you’re not obligated to use the line of credit — one of the biggest benefits of a business line of credit vs. a term loan.